+Medicare is health insurance that is available to people who are 65 years and older, as well as individuals with certain disabilities and medical conditions.
 Medicare is divided into four main parts: A, B, C, and D. The first two parts, A and B, are sometimes called “Original Medicare.”
 Part C, also known as “Medicare Advantage” is a private insurance plan that provides similar benefits as Original Medicare.
 The final piece of Medicare, Part D, is a prescription drug plan.

 Part A is the hospital insurance part of Original Medicare.
 If you enroll in Medicare, you must have Part A. All of the other parts are optional.

 The coverage for Part A spans from inpatient hospital care to at-home physical therapy.
 It also covers blood transfusions after the first 3 pints of blood and inpatient care at a religious, non-medical care facility.

 Most people don’t have to pay the Medicare Part A premium, which is $413 a month in 2017.
 The coverage is free if you or your spouse paid Medicare taxes while working, or if you are eligible or receive retirement benefits from Social Security or the Railroad Retirement Board.